 Back in the day, eloping generally meant a couple running away together, without parental consent, with the intent of getting married.
 These days, eloping includes having a super small unannounced wedding, perhaps with the parents and a couple best friends present.
 Obviously, the smaller the party, the cheaper the wedding.
 This includes knocking out some really huge expenses.
 Read on to find out which cuts you can make by choosing to elope.

 You won't need to rent out a lavish venue if you're having a small gathering.
 Since there will only be a few of you, you can hit City Hall, a secluded beach, a lush forest, or even head to Nevada for the popular Vegas shotgun wedding.
 These options can range in price from being completely free, to costing a couple hundred bucks.
-These alternatives can save you thousands of dollars.
-If you'd still like to get married in a church, some allow its members to get married in them at no charge.
-Others may offer short-time rentals in exchange for voluntary donations.
-Call your church secretary to ask for details.

 This is the part of the wedding that costs the most, generally taking up over 50 percent of the entire budget.
 You need to have a venue, tables, chairs, decorations, wedding favors, food, drinks, the tiered cake, music, flowers, a photographer, PA systems, the hired car, and more.
 You don't have to knock out the entire idea of having a reception, but you can save up and have a party way after you elope and include everyone who wasn't there.
 Some great location options for a post-elopement party are at a restaurant, a banquet hall, your own home, or just your backyard.